Looking for the basic push notification developer integration guide? Find it here.

 Android imposes some limitations on what components can be used to implement custom notification views.
 Notification view layouts must only contain View objects compatible with the RemoteViews framework.

 Personalized push notifications

 Push notifications can display user-specific information inside a custom view hierarchy.
-The following example shows a push notification after a user has completed a specific task (Braze LAB course) and is now encouraged to expand this notification to check their progress.
+The following example shows a push notification after a user has completed a specific task (Braze Learning course) and is now encouraged to expand this notification to check their progress.
 The information provided here is user-specific and can be fired off as a session is completed or specific user action is taken by leveraging an API trigger.

 To set up a personalized push in the dashboard, you must register the specific category you would like to be displayed.
 Set the appropriate user attributes you would like the message to show within the key-value pairs using standard Liquid.
 These views can be personalized based on specific user attributes of a specific user profile.

 Visit the following section to better understand how the flow of data should look.